BraG29/task-manager-angular/README.md

 # TaskManagerAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.5 and update to version 18.0.5.

 ## Development server